Clinical Staff

 Her school system experience has also provided her with the necessary tools to be an advocate for parents who are trying to negotiate goals and treatment plans for their children with attention deficits and learning disabilities, as well as children with emotional disturbances.

-Currently, Ms. Navarra has appointments available during the week and on weekends.
+Currently, Ms. Navarra has appointments available in person on Wednesdays and virtually on Sunday, Monday, Tuesday and Friday.

 Dr. Ruby's psychotherapy work is exclusively with adult clients.
 His approach is described as humanistic and existential.
 In other words, he approaches emotional and behavioral problems as natural human reactions in life, rather than as dysfunction or disease.
 He helps people use their inherent abilities in reorganizing and reconstructing their lives in order to help them find a sense of contentment.
 He rejects the idea of "mental illness" as it is a misleading metaphor that creates diseases and disabilities out of basic human struggles and feelings.
 He likewise disagrees with, and strongly cautions against, the use of psychiatric drugs as they do not correct any so-called chemical imbalances of the brain, and they have many harmful effects.
 Dr. Ruby recognizes that as humans we all share the difficult challenges of finding meaning, accepting our limitations, connecting with others, and taking responsibility for the ultimate direction of our lives.